LinoyYarkoni/GuessTheSequenceForWinforms/README.md

 # Guess The Sequence For Winforms

-### A desktop app implemented for WinForms and using MongoDB server for saving game's data.
+### A desktop app implemented for WinForms and using MongoDB server for saving game data.

 ## Goal:
 ### Your goal is to guess the computer sequence.